stuartpittaway/Super8FilmScanner/README.md

 On a Raspberry Pi, use the python code in `RasPi_Camera_Super8Scanner.py` to capture all the individual frames to individual BMP files.

 This will generate a large number of files (3000+) of significant file size 20+MByte each.
+Camera captures approximately 7.5megapixel full images.

+Scanning is slow, running around 0.35 frames per second, so a 3 minute reel takes hours.

+Speed was not a critical issue when designing this solution, however the longest delay is capturing the image from the Raspberry Pi camera and then writing the image to disk.

 The images captured would look like this (only higher resolution)
 ![Full frame sample image](Sample_Images/Full_Frame_Sample.png)